 (SA), the Australian member body to the International Organization for Standardization

-(ISO), has submitted a proposal to ISO for a new International Standard on guidelines for compliance programs.
+(ISO), has submitted a proposal to ISO for a new International Standard on minimizing the risk of contamination in products used to collect and analyze biological material for forensic DNA purposes.
 As the U.S. member body to ISO, the American National Standards Institute

 (ANSI) invites all interested stakeholders to submit comments on the proposal by Friday, July 27, 2012.